ZachatorCodes/phase-2-project/README.md

 If an error is encountered running ```npm start```, please run ```npm install``` to install the required dependencies, then try running ```npm start``` once more.

+To make sure that the Favorites page of the application works, you must fork and clone the [database repository](https://github.com/ZachatorCodes/phase-2-project-server), and then start a json-server with the ```db.json``` file.
+Further instructions for installing the database can be found in the README file in the [database repository](https://github.com/ZachatorCodes/phase-2-project-server).

 ## Usage

 ## API